0xBlackSonic/PedersenHash/README.md

 - $P_0, P_1, ..., P_k$ be uniformly sampled generators of $\mathbb{G}$ (for some specified integer $k$).

-The bits are processed as, you have an input $M$, which is a sequence of bits, split into segments of 200 bits and each of those segments $M_i$ into 4 bits windows.
+The bits are processed as: we have an input $M$, which is a sequence of bits, split into segments of 200 bits and each of those segments $M_i$ into 4 bits windows.
 Each basis point is used to processes one segment.

 $$
 M = M_0M_1...M_l \quad \text{where} \quad M_i=m_0m_1...m_k \quad \text{with} \quad